Monday, Mar 06, 2023

 • Some pregnancy centers also have maternity homes where mothers and their children can live for sometimes up to two years free of charge while also receiving services, such as job training and employment assistance, nutritious food, maternity and infant supplies, assistance with transportation, life skills training, and educational support.

-• SB 1909 and HB 2463 target the services provided by pregnancy help centers and sidewalk counselors by making them civilly liable for engaging in “deceptive acts or practice” for any concealment, suppression, or omission of a “material fact.”
+• SB 1909, Amendment 1 targets the services provided by pregnancy help centers and sidewalk counselors by subjecting them to fines of up to $50,000 for engaging in “unfair methods of competition or unfair or deceptive acts or practices” for any concealment, suppression, or omission of a “material fact” as it relates to abortion.

 U.S. Supreme Court Precedent is on the Side of the Pregnancy Help Centers